VaclavDedik/jboss-seam/examples-ee6/excel/readme.txt

 Seam Excel Example
 ==================

 This example demonstrates the Seam Excel functionality.
-It runs on JBoss AS7 as an EAR.

-To deploy the example to JBoss AS7 , follow these steps:
+To deploy the example, follow these steps:

 * In the example root directory run:

-    mvn clean package
+    mvn clean install

 * Set JBOSS_HOME environment property.

 * Start the AS7 up.

-* Deploy the sample:
+* Go to excel-ear directory and deply the sample by running:

-    $JBOSS_HOME/bin/jboss-cli.sh --connect 'deploy excel-ear/target/seam-excel.ear'
+   mvn jboss-as:deploy

 * Open this URL in a web browser: http://localhost:8080/seam-excel